 Creating an Address Field

-Finally, the “Standardize” option specifies what should happen with addresses entered into these fields.
-A machine-readable version of the address will be stored in additional fields in the background, but if you set this option to “Yes” a standardized version of the address will also be written back into the same fields it came from.
+The “Standardize” option specifies what should happen with addresses entered these columns.
+A machine-readable version of the address will be stored in additional columns in the background, but if you set this option to “Yes” a standardized version of the address will also be written back into the same columns it came from.

 If you enable “Standardize”, an additional field will be selectable which is the “Standardize Opt-In”.
 By default with standardization enabled, the address will be re-standardized each time it is edited.
 If you select a Boolean option in “Standardize Opt-In”, the value of the field selected must be true for standardization to occur – for example you may only want to standardize addresses that are created through Power Automate, so you could set that field during your Flow.

 With "Standardize" enabled turned on your users can enter addresses such as: